 The Boundary Row range of wines is named after the Barossa tradition of using vine rows rather than fences to distinguish the ownership of adjoining vineyards, with fruit from the boundary row shared between the neighbours.

-Vineyards: Fruit was sourced from vines varying in age from 15 to 108 years old, with Grenache sourced from old, dry grown bush vines from Kalimna, planted in 1907.
+Vineyards: Fruit was sourced from vines varying in age from 18 to 123 years old, with some Grenache sourced from old, dry grown bush vines from Kalimna, planted in 1895.
 The vines receive minimal or no irrigation and are pruned for low yields to provide vine balance, maximum fruit quality and varietal characteristics.

-Winemaking: Shiraz and Mataro have added complexity to the dry grown Grenache.
-Maturation for 24 months in aged French oak has further enhanced the blend of varieties, creating a full- bodied wine suited to most situations.
+Winemaking: Shiraz and Mataro have added depth and complexity to the dry grown Grenache.
+Maturation for 30 months in aged French oak has further enhanced the blend of varieties, creating a full- bodied wine suited to most situations.

-Nose: Lifted fruit aromas of pomegranate, blood plum and red-currant combine with complex, savoury notes of fennel seed, star anise, aromatic florals and hints of woody herbs.
+Nose: Lifted fruit aromas of pomegranate, cherry and red-currant combine with complex, earthy notes, smoky oak, savoury star anise, five-spice and woody herbs, and subtle hints of violet florals.